 - Contribute to employee development

 So how can you create a best-in-class corporate volunteering program in today’s world?
-To maximise impact AND engagement of your employees?
+To maximize impact AND engagement of your employees?
 And make it an authentic pillar of your company culture?
 How can you make the most of your program launch to drive participation?
 That’s what this guide is for.

 1. Start with your core purpose and values